Fifth COVID-19 death reported in Bland County, all virus deaths occurred at nursing home

+Health officials also confirmed Friday that all five coronavirus deaths to date in Bland County are associated with a nursing home outbreak.

-According to the Virginia Department of Health, five COVID-19 deaths in the county are associated with the Bland County Nursing and Rehab.
+According to the Virginia Department of Health, five COVID-19 deaths in the county are associated with the Bland County Nursing and Rehab Center.
 The fifth death was confirmed by the health department Friday morning.

 The health department also Friday classified the outbreak at the Bland County Nursing and Rehab as an “outbreak pending closure.”